Greg Gutfeld: Career

 Beginning on February 5, 2007, Gutfeld served as host of the late-night talk show Red Eye on the Fox News Channel.
-The hour-long show initially aired at 2:00 A.M.
-ET Monday through Saturday mornings and at 11:00 P.M. on Saturday evenings.
-However, beginning in October 2007, the show began airing at 3:00 A.M.
-Monday through Saturday mornings while retaining its 11:00 P.M timeslot on Saturday evenings.
-From 2007 to 2013, Bill Schulz served as Gutfeld's sidekick, and Andy Levy served as the show's ombudsman.
+The hour-long show initially aired at 2am.
+ET Monday through Saturday mornings and at 11pm on Saturday evenings.
+However, beginning in October 2007, the show began airing at 3am Monday through Saturday mornings while retaining its 11pm timeslot on Saturday evenings.
+From 2007 to 2013, Bill Schulz served as Gutfeld's sidekick and Andy Levy was the show's ombudsman.
 Schulz had been Gutfeld's colleague at Stuff magazine, and Levy was a fellow blogger at The Huffington Post.
 On July 11, 2011, Gutfeld became a co-host and panelist on the Fox News political talk show The Five, which airs weekdays at 5:00 P.M.
 ET.
-Gutfeld left Red Eye in February 2015, with Tom Shillue succeeding him as host of the program.
-On May 31, 2015, Gutfeld began hosting a new weekly late-night talk show on Fox News called The Greg Gutfeld Show; which aired at 10:00 P.M.
-ET on Saturdays.
-In February 2021, it was announced that, beginning in the second quarter, the show would move to weeknights at 11:00 P.M.
-ET.
-On March 10, 2021, it was announced that the new weeknight show would be called Gutfeld! and premiere on April 5.
-In August 2021, Gutfeld! overtook The Late Show with Stephen Colbert in the nightly ratings, becoming the highest-rated late-night talk show in the United States.
+Gutfeld left Red Eye in February 2015, with Tom Shillue succeeding him as host.

+On May 31, 2015, Gutfeld began hosting a new weekly late-night talk show on Fox News called The Greg Gutfeld Show; which aired on Saturdays at 10pm.
+In February 2021, it was announced that beginning in the second quarter, the show would move to weeknights at 11pm; on March 10, it was announced that it would be called Gutfeld! and premiere on April 5, 2021.
+In August 2021, Gutfeld! overtook The Late Show with Stephen Colbert in the nightly ratings, becoming the highest-rated late-night talk show in the United States (though "Gutfeld!" aired in prime time at 8 p.m. on the West Coast and did not repeat at 11 p.m.).
 It averaged 2.12 million nightly viewers, more than The Late Show, The Tonight Show Starring Jimmy Fallon, and Jimmy Kimmel Live!.

 By the end of 2021, the combined viewership for Gutfeld! and The Five averaged over five million viewers.
+In June 2023, Fox News announced that Gutfeld! would move to 10 P.M.
+ET beginning July 17, as part of a larger realignment of its primetime schedule, which means the show is no longer considered "late night" as it is no longer competing with other late night shows.

 Gutfeld has appeared as a guest on Coffee with Scott Adams and The Adam Carolla Show.

 Recognition

 In late 2021, Gutfeld was named the 12th-most influential person in American media by the Mediaite website.
+In 2022, he rose to 10th, recognized for his combined 6 million viewers across The Five and Gutfeld! in November.
+However, in 2023, Gutfeld dropped to 23rd due to controversial remarks and extreme rhetoric.

+By 2024, Gutfeld was back in 12th place on Mediaite's rankings, reaffirming his position as one of Fox News' most-watched personalities.